-- 1st semester: The learning objectives for 1st semester are tested in the 1st semester exam - 2nd semester: The learning objectives for 2nd semester are tested in the 2nd semester exam
+1st semester: The learning objectives for 1st semester are tested in the 1st semester exam

+2nd semester: The learning objectives for 2nd semester are tested in the 2nd semester exam

 Economics

-Timing: 1st and 2nd semester

 Scope: 7.5 ECTS

-Content:

-1st semester: The company's economic and financial foundation, cost perceptions, capacity utilisation and product mix optimisation (1) Economic analysis, assessment and prioritisation of product and customer mixes and overall prioritisation in relation to a company's strategy.
+- The company's economic and financial foundation, cost perceptions, capacity utilisation and product mix optimisation (1) - Economic analysis, assessment and prioritisation of product and customer mixes and overall prioritisation in relation to a company's strategy.
 Customer Lifetime Value.
 Life cycle costs (2)

-2nd semester: Benchmarking.
-International economic environment factors (3) Budgeting, balanced scorecard (BSC), triple bottom line (TBL) (4)
+- Benchmarking.
+International economic environment factors (3) - Budgeting, balanced scorecard (BSC), triple bottom line (TBL) (4)

-Learning objectives:

-Knowledge

-The student has:

-1st semester: knowledge of and understands relevant economic models in relation to business models (1) knowledge of and understands tools and methods for assessing customer and product portfolios in relation to profitability, and alternative methods for profitability calculation (2)
+- knowledge of and understands relevant economic models in relation to business models (1) - knowledge of and understands tools and methods for assessing customer and product portfolios in relation to profitability, and alternative methods for profitability calculation (2)

-2nd semester: understanding of alternative budget models (4) knowledge of alternative financial and non-financial reporting methods (4)
+- understanding of alternative budget models (4) - knowledge of alternative financial and non-financial reporting methods (4)

-Skills The student can:

-1st semester: perform an economic analysis, an assessment and a prioritisation of the product mix in various cost models based on application of traditional standard cost (1) identify relevant total life cycle costs (TLCC) and customer lifetime value (CLV) (2) calculate and assess profitability through the use of Activity Based Costing (2)
+- perform an economic analysis, an assessment and a prioritisation of the product mix in various cost models based on application of traditional standard cost (1) - identify relevant total life cycle costs (TLCC) and customer lifetime value (CLV) (2) - calculate and assess profitability through the use of Activity Based Costing (2)

-2nd semester: benchmark the company internally and externally (3) define budget assumptions and prepare and evaluate a total budget for the company's strategic decisions and assess the financial impacts of this (4) develop strategy maps and balanced scorecards (4)
+- benchmark the company internally and externally (3) - define budget assumptions and prepare and evaluate a total budget for the company's strategic decisions and assess the financial impacts of this (4) - develop strategy maps and balanced scorecards (4)

-Competencies

-Curriculum for Bachelor in International Sales and Marketing 2018 prepare analyses of the company's overall activities as well as work independently with the company's strategic customer base (4)